denmedius/pyaudisam/README.md

 ### Some hints

 Some formal things that won't change as long as I'm the main maintainer :-)
-* this code is not blacked or isorted or fully conform to pep8,
+* this code is not blacked or isorted or fully conform to pep8 (but it's clean and works, isn't it ?),
 * the identifier naming scheme used is old-fashioned: camel case everywhere.